FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 0 * * * * php /path/to/FreshRSS/app/actualize_script.php > /tmp/FreshRSS.log 2>&1
 ```

+### Online cron

+If you do not have access to the installation server scheduled task, you can still automate the update process.

+To do so, you need to create a scheduled task, which need to call a specific URL:
+<https://freshrss.example.net/i/?c=feed&a=actualize> (it could be different depending on your installation).
+Depending on your application authentication method, you need to adapt the scheduled task.

 Special parameters to configure the script - all parameters can be combined:

 * Parameter "force"